NatC02/blog/content/blog/react-hooks-a-simplistic-overview/index.md

 ---
 title: React Hooks, a simplistic overview
 date: "2022-01-09"
-description: "How do React Hooks work?
-What are they good for?
-Why should I use them?
-How do I use them?
-This and more...
-I explain with a simplistic overview."
+description: "How do React Hooks work?"
 ---

 Within the past few months I've started to understand the react eco-system more.